back.gif (1674 bytes)

 The left (or non-dominant) hand stays stationary.
 The right index and middle fingers alternate moving up and down.

-As the story goes, in the old days, crusty old wayfarers upon sitting down to meat, would stick their knife into the salt jar or bag.
+In the old days, crusty old wayfarers upon sitting down to meat, would stick their knife into the salt jar or bag.
 As they withdrew their knife they made sure there was an amount of salt resting on the blade.
 They'd hold the knife over their food and tap it with their fingers, knocking the salt off somewhat evenly onto their food.

 [What?
 You think I'd make something like that up?!?]

-SEASONING / sprinkle on / salt
+SEASONING / sprinkle on / salt:

-Also see: "PEPPER"
+Notes: Also see: "PEPPER"

-Want to help support ASLU?
-It's easy :)
+* Want to help support ASL University?
+It's easy

-You can learn sign language online at American Sign Language (ASL) University ™
+You can learn American Sign Language (ASL) online at American Sign Language University ™